 Most DMR options today offer two privacy methods while programming the radio via software.
 They are ‘basic’ and ‘enhanced.’
 The operability of the modes does depend on the brand, so ensure your radio is MotoTRBO compatible with both Tier 1 and Tier 2, in addition to having two time slots available. (check the specifications of your intended purchase) A third option is available, which offers top-level encryption but requires a license and specific software: AES 256

-MotoTRBO is from Motorola, so you can certainly purchase a XPR7550 for $750 each and get excellent performance (and you will still need the $300 software and $100 programming cable) or you can research other options, such as the TYT MD-390 which I have, purchased for $120 including programming cable and software, which is also free to download.
+MotoTRBO is from Motorola, so you can certainly purchase a slimline, excellent SL7550 which I have or a XPR7550 for $750 each and get excellent performance (and you will still need the $300 software and $100 programming cable).
+If you research other options, such as the TYT MD-390 which I also have, purchased for $120 including programming cable and software, which is also free to download.
 However the choice is yours depending on your budget, task, threat and environment.

 Both privacy types offered with DMR radio required the listener to have the exact same key and code as the other radios they desire to communicate with.
 The difference between basic and encryption is the level of security offered.
 Note: these are also technically not ‘encryption’ but rather a scrambling and unscrambling of your transmission as per an assigned ‘key code.’